 He Saw Red

 To help ward against stationary obstacles and flying debris, and to imbue the Rubicon with looks that stare down—if not outright kill—innocent bystanders, Andres opted to augment the body with bits from Fab Fours and JcrOffroad.
-The latter supplied the fender system that now juts out from all four quarters; the fenders were color-matched to the body.
+The JcrOffroad fender system juts out from all four quarters; the fenders are a color match to the body.
 A closer inspection of the fenders reveal they are not plastic like the factory units, but are actually CNC-cut and formed from a combination of 3/16-inch and 1/8-inch stee, which are hand-finished for a perfect fit.

-Fab Fours furnished a set of JK Rock Sliders, not rocker panels per se, but in effect “side bumpers,” as the company calls them.
+Fab Fours furnished a set of custom JK Rock Sliders for the Rubicon, not rocker panels per se, but in effect “side bumpers,” as the company calls them.
 A far cry from those ubiquitous floating-tube side steps, these things feature beefy 3/16-inch formed construction and tie into the body mounts and 12 positions per side.
 Also, set against the sliders’ factory matte-black finish, the rivets look damn cool.
 FF also contributed to the Rubicon’s newly-freshened, yet still very businesslike, face with their signature Full Metal Jacket “Stubby” bumper, complete with recessed light ports and winch slot.

 Speaking of the winch, you can just make out the Warn Factor 55 unit peeking out from behind the FF iron mask—for when Andres meets an unassailable bump in the road.
-Truck Lite lamps and LED lighting were also mounted at key points to torch especially dark nights.
+Truck Lite lamps and LED lighting torch especially dark nights from critical mount points.

-The Rubicon’s interior also received a once-over courtesy of Roadwire, where the factory seat fabric was stripped out and replaced with smooth, black, top-grain leather.
+The Rubicon’s custom interior also features a once-over courtesy of Roadwire.
+Smooth, black, top-grain leather replaces the factory seat fabric.
 Hand-sewn red stitching echoes the Jeep’s red exterior, placed along all seams and in quilted-pattern inserts on the seats and seat backs.